ashishjangde/Spring-Boot/Kafka/Noted.md

 # Introduction to Kafka

+# Kafka Overview

+Kafka is a distributed event streaming platform originally developed by LinkedIn and later open-sourced under the Apache Software Foundation.
+It enables applications to publish, store, process, and subscribe to streams of records (messages) in real-time.
+Kafka is known for its scalability, high throughput, and fault tolerance, making it a popular choice for building event-driven architectures and real-time data pipelines.

+## Core Components of Kafka:

+- **Producer**:
+  Sends messages (events) to Kafka topics.

+- **Broker**:
+  Kafka servers that store the messages.
+A Kafka cluster can have multiple brokers for fault tolerance and scalability.

+- **Topic**:
+  A logical category to which events are sent by producers.
+Each topic can have multiple partitions.

+- **Partition**:
+  A way to split a topic into smaller parts for parallel processing.

+- **Consumer**:
+  Reads messages from a topic.
+Consumers can work independently or as part of consumer groups.

+- **Zookeeper (or KRaft in newer versions)**:
+  Coordinates the Kafka brokers and manages cluster metadata.
+Kafka is transitioning to KRaft mode, removing the dependency on Zookeeper.

+## Why Use Kafka?

+- **High Throughput and Low Latency**:
+  Kafka can handle millions of events per second with very low latency, making it suitable for real-time applications.

+- **Scalability**:
+  Kafka allows you to add brokers dynamically to the cluster, distributing data across brokers and partitions to handle increasing loads.

+- **Fault Tolerance**:
+  Kafka stores data replicas across multiple brokers, ensuring data availability even if some brokers fail.

+- **Durability**:
+  Kafka stores data on disk for a configurable retention period.
+This ensures that even if consumers are offline, they can catch up later.

+- **Decoupling**:
+  Kafka allows producers and consumers to be loosely coupled.
+Producers send data without needing to know how or when it will be consumed.

+## Common Use Cases of Kafka:

+- **Event Streaming**:
+  Real-time analytics, fraud detection, user activity tracking.

+- **Log Aggregation**:
+  Collecting and centralizing logs from various services for monitoring and analysis.

+- **Data Pipelines**:
+  Integrating different data sources and syncing them with data warehouses or databases.

+- **Messaging System**:
+  Kafka serves as a reliable messaging system between microservices or distributed components.

+- **IoT Data Processing**:
+  Collecting and processing data streams from IoT devices and sensors.

+- **Real-Time Applications**:
+  Chat applications, stock market feeds, and video streaming platforms.

+## Summary

+Kafka is a distributed, scalable, and fault-tolerant platform used for building real-time event pipelines and streaming applications.
+Its high throughput, durability, and flexibility make it ideal for applications that require real-time data processing and event-driven architecture.

 ## Problem Statement
 As we scale in a distributed system, we often encounter problems such as:
 - Handling large-scale data streams in distributed systems